TitanBarth/auth-hex-https-scan-extended/README.md

 # HEX Auth HTTPS Scanner

-A Python-based HTTPS scanner that tests **15-character hexadecimal authentication tokens** via a query parameter and identifies **response patterns based on Content-Length and HTTP status codes**.
+A Python-based HTTPS scanner that tests **15-character hexadecimal authentication tokens** via a query parameter and classifies responses as **TRUE or FALSE based on HTTP status code (200) and Content-Length conditions**.

 This tool is designed for **analysis, debugging, and security research** where response fingerprinting is required.